 - Engineering requires a STAT score of at least 140 in the written section and 155 in the multiple choice section.

-- Nursing has additional ELC requirements.
-For further ELC information see the course page.
+- Nursing has additional English requirements.
+For further English requirements information see the course page.

 - STAT cannot be used for entry into Law or Veterinary Science.

 Check the entry requirements for the course you’re interested in on our course finder.